 If you or a co-presenter are a corporate member, you have two options:

 - You can go through the CFP process, in which case the Cybersecurity and Privacy Professionals Conference Program Committee will determine acceptance to the program.
+If accepted there is no fee to present, other than the conference registration fee to attend.

 Ready to get started?
 Just follow these simple steps: